 But Airbus says that, because the test flights did not sample the atmosphere, the results are only of limited value in terms of determining safe thresholds.

-"What we need now is a second aircraft flying in parallel with ours," says the airframer.
+"What we need now is a second aircraft flying in parallel with ours," says a spokesman for Airbus.

 "We need to validate the models.
 Only an aircraft which can measure concentrations can bring a result."

 No date has been set to conduct the flights.
-But Airbus says the test would probably need to be co-ordinated with a specialist organisation, such as Germany's DLR or the UK's NERC, each of which carried out measurement flights after the April eruption.
+But the spokesman says the test would probably need to be co-ordinated with a specialist organisation, such as Germany's DLR or the UK's NERC, each of which carried out measurement flights after the April eruption.